diz-vara/CarND-Advanced-Lane-Lines/README.md

-The code for this step is contained in lines # through # of the file called `calibrate.py`).
+The code for this step is contained in the file called `calibrate.py`.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 I assumed (according to project instructions) that calibration pattern will be fixed, with 6 rows and
 9 columns of 'inner crosses'.
 Next assumptions are: